kibo-tylerbrinkman/KUPT.tyler_custom_bpm.1.0.0.Release/docs/How-to-extend-Kibo-Fulfillment-workflows.md

 References:
 * [Mozu Actions Generator on GitHub](https://github.com/Mozu/generator-mozu-actions)

-### Modify project pom file to add support for synchronizing the KJAR with the DevCenter app
+### Modify project pom file to add support for synchronizing the KJAR with the Development Center app
 ```xml
   <profiles>
     <profile>